Paolo Porelli - ""RefleX: Figures for reflection""

 Bio

-Co-founder of CRETA Rome (2012), a centre for ceramics and fine arts which offers short-term residencies to international artists.
+Co-founder of CRETA Rome (2012), an international centre for ceramics and fine arts.
 In 2021, he was elected a member of the International Academy of Ceramics.